rob333/flutter_mediator_simple/README.md

 Used when the type of the mediator variable is of type `Class`.

 Mediator variable uses setter to automatically notify the rebuild.
-When it comes to Class and add items by method, then `notify` is needed to inform the rebuild.
+When it comes to a class variable and adds item by method, then `notify` is needed to inform the rebuild.

 &emsp; [Table of Contents]